abdalgader-a/RL/docs/design-docs/checkpointing.md

 ## Converting Megatron Checkpoints to Hugging Face Format

 For models that were originally trained using the Megatron-LM backend, a separate converter is available to convert Megatron checkpoints to Hugging Face format.
-This script requires Megatron-Core, so make sure to launch the conversion with the `mcore` extra, for example,
+This script requires Megatron-Core, so make sure to launch the conversion with the `mcore` extra.
+For example,

 ```sh
 CKPT_DIR=results/sft/step_10